IgniteUI/igniteui-docfx/en/components/overlay-position.md

 ### Changing Settings

 To change the position settings of an already existing strategy, override any of the settings in it.
-If strategy was already attached you should detach previously generated ID:
+If a strategy was already attached you should detach the previously generated ID:
 ```typescript
 // overlaySettings is an existing object of type OverlaySettings
 // overlaySettings.positionStrategy is an existing PositionStrategy with settings of type PositionSettings